ineedmypills/OBS-Indicator/README.md

 > [!WARNING]
 > This script **CANNOT** display indicators in **exclusive full-screen applications**, *but this may be fixed in the future*...
 >
+> It is *almost* impossible to implement this feature in a simple Python script....
+>
 > Use **windowed full-screen mode**!
 ## ⚙️ Installation & Setup